BCChangEBFE/CarND-Path-Planning-Project/README.md

 ### Speed
 To avoid accelerating too fast, initial reference_velocity is set at 0, while speed limit is set at 49.5mph to avoid passing speed limit.
 For every telemetry event that the path-planing algorithm observes, the reference_velocy may be
  * increased by 0.224mph if safe and under speed limit
- * decreased by 0.224mph if too close the the car infront and in the same lane
+ * decreased to the higher speed of the following 2 options ** speed of the leading car - 0.00001mph
+     ** current spee - 0.4mpg

 ### Path Trajectory
 The next planned trajectory points to be followed are always a list of 50 points, and they consists of